-As your representative in our city government, and as a candidate for Mayor, there are four primary areas that I want to address:
+As your representative in our city government and as Mayor of our great city, there are four primary areas that I am working with many others to address:

-I believe there are three primary elements to revitalizing our city:
+I believe there are three primary elements necessary in order to revitalize our city:

 - We need to continue to help local entrepreneurs and investors breathe new life into our downtown.
-Thanks to volunteers, business leaders and generous private donations great progress has already been made downtown, but there is still much to do.
-We need to continue to support Main Street Ashland, and help rally support behind the vision to revitalize the core of our city.
+Thanks to volunteers, business leaders and generous private donations great progress has already been made, but there is still much to do.
+We need to continue to support Main Street Ashland and help rally support behind the vision to revitalize the core of our city.

 - We need to continue to improve our city’s aging, weather-worn, infrastructure.
 Many of our city streets are in need of repair, and thanks to our citizens support of the recent income tax, these repairs have begun.
 Now we need to develop an ongoing maintenance plan for our new streets to make sure they never again deteriorate to the level that we recently experienced.

 - We must clean up the abandoned houses and commercial buildings that are deteriorating around our city.
-We need to find someone to fill them, or we need to remove them.
+We need to find someone to fill them or we need to remove the buildings.
 The process to do so often takes time and money, but we must move forward.
 After all, one empty house that is unattended to on a residential street can impact the whole neighborhood’s property values and quality of life.